jreisinger/runp/README.md

-`runp` - run commands in parallel.
-Useful when you want to run multiple commands (like those in `commands` folder) at the same time.
+`runp` runs commands in parallel.
+It's useful when you want to run multiple commands (like those in `commands` folder) at the same time.

 Build (for multiple systems and architectures):